agmath/BIO4ST1_Group3/Replication_Skylar_Pietz.md

 This challenge involves finding all 9-mers corresponding to (500, 3)-clumps in the *E. Coli* genome.
 However, we modified it during class so that we did not utilize the E.Coli genome.
 In order to call this a function, it must pass a window length, t-value, and k-value.
 We scanned in the E.Coli genome and tried to run and test our code in class, but then realized it takes too long.
 The `clump_finding` function works on smaller genomes, but was too slow to run through E.Coli's 4.6 million nucleotide genome.
 This suggests that the code needs to be further optimized in order to run this genome.

 In Replication Origin Notebooks I, II, and III I learned many new coding methods and tools.
 These include creating lists and sample genomes, while also using the `set.seed()` function to set a seed for random number generation to ensure consistent results.
+I enjoyed using the `count_pattern()` function count occurrences of a particular `pattern` within a larger `genomeString`.
 I also used code to make `for` loops, and `if/else` statements to make sure the code is only ran when specific criteria are met.
-After many trial and errors, I learned how to scan in downloaded datasets from my laptop into R in order to help me solve many different bioinformatics word problems and challenges on the Rosalind website.
+Two functions created in notebook 4 were `generate_k_mers()`, which will generate all strings of `k` consecutive nucleotides within a genome, and `count_patterns()` which will count the number of occurrences of a particular `pattern` within a `genome.` I was able to search a genome for frequent \"near\"-k-mers and their reverse-complements.
+Throughout notebookes I, II, and III, I learned how to scan in downloaded datasets from my laptop into R in order to help me solve many different bioinformatics word problems and challenges on the Rosalind website.
+After many trial and errors, I got them all correct!
 This recent notebook was very interesting because it required combining some of the previously developed functions in order to build the `clump_finding()` algorithm.
 Even though future work is still required, I enjoyed gaining new knowledge around these tools and functions because it pushed me closer to discovering the replication origin of a genome!